 - Sciatica: Pain that radiates along the path of the sciatic nerve - which extends from the lower back through the hips and down each leg - is known as sciatica.

 - Scoliosis: The sideways curvature of the spine is known as scoliosis and may result in back pain.

 - Spinal stenosis: A condition that causes the spinal canal to narrow.
 It can put pressure on your spinal cord and nerves and lead to pain and discomfort.

 Daily activities such as improper lifting, muscle tension, lifting heavy objects, over-stretching, twisting and standing or driving for long periods of time can also contribute to back pain.

 The spine specialists at UH will perform a physical evaluation and talk with you about your medical history and symptoms to determine the causes of your back pain - so we can develop the most effective back pain treatment path.

-Fortunately, the majority of back pain cases are acute and improve with conservative treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, hot or cold compresses and physical therapy.
+Fortunately, the majority of back pain cases are acute and improve with conservative back pain treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, and physical therapy.